compmath-sdeni/vi-alg-suite/README.md

 ### Solver ###

-Solver is a work in progress, and in current version it is partially unstructured script, which is responsible for:
+Solver is a convenience script to run algorithms for selected problems, plot and save graphs etc.
+In the current version, it's responsible for:
 * Creating problem and feasible set objects
 * Creating algorithm objects
 * Running algorithms
 * Saving results and history
 * Plotting graphs

 It uses auxiliary classes `BasicAlgoTests` and `AlgStatGrapher`, to print standard information about the run and draw corresponding graphs.